minminlittleshrimp/MCT-daemon/doc/mct-log-reader.md

 -a

-: Print DLT file; payload as ASCII.
+: Print MCT file; payload as ASCII.

 -x

-:   Print DLT file; payload as hex.
+:   Print MCT file; payload as hex.

 -m

-:   Print DLT file; payload as hex and ASCII.
+:   Print MCT file; payload as hex and ASCII.

 -s

-:   Print DLT file; only headers.
+:   Print MCT file; only headers.

 -o

-:   Output messages in new DLT file.
+:   Output messages in new MCT file.

 -c